gabriel-espinoza-77/disa-stig-powershell/README.md

 ## Automating the Fix with PowerShell

-To further demonstrate scalability, the manual remediation was undone, and the registry key was programmatically recreated using PowerShell.
-The scan results once again showed a failed STIG status.
+The manual remediation was undone and the scan results once again showed a failed STIG status.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/ea2a42db-1c4e-4f24-bd1e-a598da9b7773" alt="STIG Failed after Reset" width="500"/>
 </p>

-To replicate the correct configuration, the `Application` registry key was exported and converted into a scriptable format.
+To demonstrate automation, the registry key was programmatically recreated using PowerShell.
+To replicate the correct configuration, the `Application` registry key was exported and converted into a scriptable format using ChatGPT.

-> This is the exported data from the registry key:
+Below is the exported data from the registry key:
 > ```
 > Windows Registry Editor Version 5.00
 >